-The key point of the reconstruction-based methods is to convert defective features to normal features.
-The current reconstruction-based methods do not have strong defect repair capability.
+The key point of the reconstruction-based methods is to convert the defective features to normal features.
+Current reconstruction-based methods do not have a strong defect repairing capability.
 Meanwhile, they also lack pixel-level normal/abnormal discriminatory capabilities.
-In this study, the novel RB-AE method is proposed to address these challenges.
+In this study, a novel NDP-Net method is proposed to address these challenges.

-The overall architecture of RB-AE is shown in Fig. \ref{fig_1}.
-RBAE consists of four modules: Encoder (for extracting multi-scale semantic features from images), RBAM (for repairing defects in the feature domain), Decoder (for reconstructing normal texture background from features), and MSFDM (for defect segmentation).
+The overall architecture of NDP-Net is shown in Fig. \ref{fig_1}.
+RBAE consists of four modules: the encoder (for extracting multi-scale semantic features from images), RBAM (for repairing defects in the feature domain), decoder (for reconstructing the normal texture background from the features), and MSDSM (for defect segmentation).
 The training procedure is divided into two phases.
-In the first phase, the artificial defect images and the defect-free images are fed into the encoder.
-The pixel-level discrimination loss function ($L_{pixel\_dis}$) is leveraged to make the encoder have the pixel-level normal/abnormal discriminatory ability.
-Then, only the features of defect-free images are fed into the decoder to reconstruct the textured background.
-In the second phase, the weights of the encoder are fixed and the encoder extract features of the fixed reference image and artificial defect images.
+In the first phase, the artificial defect images and the defect-free images are inputted into the encoder.
+The pixel-level defect perception loss function ($L_{def\_per}$) is leveraged to make the encoder have a pixel-level normal/abnormal discriminatory ability.
+Then, only the features of defect-free images are inputted into the decoder to reconstruct the textured background.
+In the second phase, the weights of the encoder are fixed, and the encoder extracts features of the fixed reference image and artificial defect images.
 The RBAM utilizes the features of the reference image to repair the features of artificial defect images.
-Then, the repaired features are fed into the decoder to reconstruct the textured background.
-Then, the reconstructed images and the original artificial defect images are re-input into the encoder and the features of the first three layers are concatenated together separately.
-At last, MSFDM employs concatenated features to obtain multi-scale defect segmentation maps.
+Then, the repaired features are inputted into the decoder to reconstruct the textured background.
+Then, the reconstructed images and the original artificial defect images are reinput into the encoder, and the features of the first three layers are separately concatenated.
+Finally, MSDSM employs concatenated features to obtain multi-scale defect segmentation maps.
 The procedure for the testing phase is consistent with the second training phase.